 - If the perpetrator and the witness of are different races, studies have shown “cross-racial” identification is less reliable than identifications made of the same race

-Often, however, eyewitnesses honestly want to help police officers catch the “bad guy.”
+Often, however, eyewitnesses honestly want to help school authorities catch the “bad guy.”
 Therefore, they can become overly confident in their ability to identify the offender they witnessed.
 This can lead them to identify a suspect even if they are not 100 percent sure of the identification.
-Whether this uncertain identification is subconscious or not, it can be dangerous for criminal defendants.
+Whether this uncertain identification is subconscious or not, it can be dangerous for students accused of wrongdoing.

-In many cases, the problems with eyewitness identifications are only compounded by overly suggestive procedures used by law enforcement.
-First, a show-up is inherently suggestive, as the eyewitness sees a person in handcuffs and in police custody.
-This can obviously lead them to associate the suspect with a criminal.
-After all, why else would the police have apprehended that suspect?
-Although show-ups are almost always overly suggestive, they can still be admitted as evidence in criminal trials.
+In many cases, the problems with eyewitness identifications are only compounded by overly suggestive procedures used by investigators.
+First, a show-up is inherently suggestive, as the eyewitness sees only a single suspect singled out by investigators.
+This can lead them to associate the suspect with wrongdoing.
+Although show-ups are almost always overly suggestive, they can still be admitted as evidence.

-In a lineup, whether in person or a series of photos, police are supposed to find others who are similar enough in appearance to the suspect that the suspect is not the obvious choice.
-Often, police simply find whoever is available without much regard for suggestiveness.
-In addition, if police know who the suspect is, they can – intentionally or not – subtly hint at the suspect to the witness and guide the identification.
+In a lineup, whether in person or a series of photos, investigators are supposed to find others who are similar enough in appearance to the suspect, so that the suspect is not the obvious choice.
+Often, however, investigators simply find whoever is available without much regard for suggestiveness.
+In addition, if an investigator knows who the suspect is, they can – intentionally or not – subtly hint at the suspect to the witness and guide the identification.
 These are only some of many ways that eyewitness identification procedures can be overly suggestive.

-An experienced attorney will know how to argue that an identification was so suggestive that it should be kept out of court.
-If an ID is admitted as evidence, your defense attorney should always have extensive experience discrediting eyewitnesses who testify at trial.
-Thanks to the work of defense attorneys who are educating judges about the dangers of unreliable eyewitness identifications, law enforcement agencies have started to make positive changes.
-However, until eyewitness identification procedures and laws are reformed, defendants must rely on their attorneys to fight against such evidence.
+An experienced attorney will know how to argue that an identification was so suggestive that it should be excluded.
+Your defense attorney should also always have extensive experience discrediting eyewitnesses who testify at trial.
+Thanks to the work of defense attorneys who are educating judges and schools about the dangers of unreliable eyewitness identifications, law enforcement agencies and school investigators have started to make positive changes.
+However, until eyewitness identification procedures and laws are reformed, those accused of wrongdoing must rely on their attorneys to fight against such evidence.